zhannamatuzak/porada-de/README.md

 * The Team Information Section will provide the user with information about the project's founders: their names and links to their Facebook profiles.
 This section is useful to the user as they will be able to easily contact the founders only by clicking on the Facebook button.

-*- It also has a button Scross on Top that directs to the beginning of About page.
+*- It also has a button Scross on Top that directs to the beginning of the About page.

 ![Team Information Section](documentation/team-information.png)

-- __Contact Form__
+- __Contact Form Section__

 * This page will allow the user to leave a message to the Porada-de team to join the team or to collaborate.
 The user will be asked to submit their name, state and email address.